 Streaming consistently is key if you want to grow your Twitch audience.
 Beyond simply showing up, you’ll also have to offer your audience something they’re excited to participate in.
 Stream the games they like, interact with them and make them feel seen, and ensure your stream quality is always great.

-Quality, consistency, promotion, interaction, and community will all go a long way towards helping your get more followers on your channel.
+Quality, consistency, promotion, interaction, and community will all go a long way toward helping you get more followers on your channel.